 Scientific Exchange Grants

-Supporting international collaborations, enabling transfer of expertise
+Supporting international collaborations and enabling transfer of expertise

 Applications accepted throughout the year